levi/stagg-ekg-plus-ha/README.md

 ## Installation

+### Option 1: HACS (Recommended)

+1. Make sure you have [HACS](https://hacs.xyz) installed
+2. Add this repository as a custom repository in HACS:
+   - Click the menu icon in the top right of HACS
+   - Select "Custom repositories"
+   - Add `levi/stagg-ekg-plus` with category "Integration"
+3. Click "Download" on the Stagg EKG+ integration
+4. Restart Home Assistant
+5. Go to Settings -> Devices & Services -> Add Integration
+6. Search for "Stagg EKG+"
+7. Follow the configuration steps

+### Option 2: Manual Installation

 1. Copy the `custom_components/stagg_ekg` directory to your Home Assistant's `custom_components` directory
 2. Restart Home Assistant
 3. Go to Settings -> Devices & Services -> Add Integration